SinglePages/NeuralNetworks/README.md

+- fork or alter output of ansifilter
 - border instead of pipe
-- responsive font for mathjax
-- fork or alter output of ansifilter
 - use bat instead of pandoc highlighter?
 - ansifilter -> table-cell last one width 100%

+individual pages
+- fix relative links